xhulio11/Spaceship_Battle/README.md

   <p>
   The game keeps a leaderboard with the 8 best scores, that user can watch clicking a button.
   When player has lost, he is asked if he want to save his score giving a name.
+  2 pictures of the game are included to give you an idea
   </p>

   <h2>How to install:</h2>